matheus097/currency-converter/README.md

-# currency-converter
+# currency-conververter
-Simple currency converter in js.
+Currency converter in js.